-PSY 217 - Abnormal Psychology
+PSY 217 Abnormal Psychology

 Abnormal psychology seeks to examine abnormal behavior from a number of contemporary theoretical and therapeutic viewpoints, with reference to relevant research findings.
 Major diagnostic categories are explored.
 The diagnosis of disorders, their symptoms, etiologies, courses, treatment, outcomes, and related research methods and findings are core to the course.
 Applications to daily life, allied health, criminal justice, human development, and various other clinical settings will be common.

 Prerequisite: PSY 103 or consent of instructor.
+3

-3 Semester hour(s) Illinois Articulation Initiative (IAI): PSY 905 Lecture/Lab Hours: 3 lec/week
+Illinois Articulation Initiative (IAI): PSY 905

-PSY 270 - Drugs:Examining Effects/Social
+PSY 270 Drugs:Examining Effects/Social